jod35/Building_web_Applications_with_FastAPI.github.io/03/index.md

 - We also have a `username` field which is of type `str`
 - We also have an `email` field which is of type `str`

 All of the fields defined on our model are required and have the `str` type.
-Now let us create a user
+Now let us create a user.
 ```python

 from pydantic import BaseModel